carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 "Better" and "Worse" are comparative states.
 There is no one best or worst way to communicate a message about a relationship or pattern in a set of data.
 Instead, we can focus on designing better charts - charts that use components that are easier to perceive accurately.
-Our design decisions have downstream consequences.

 Better charts can help our audience understand our message and support their decision-making with reliable information.

 Worse charts - charts designed using components that are more difficult to perceive accurately - can obscure our message and misinform our audience.

 ::::::::::::::::::::::::::::::::::::: instructor

-Depending on time and your learners' interest, this point about worse charts can be a place to point out that charts that deliberately obscure a message or mislead an audience often include multiple components that are more difficult to perceive accurately.
+Depending on time and your learners' interest, this definition of worse charts can be a place to point out that charts that deliberately obscure a message or mislead an audience often include multiple components that are more difficult to perceive accurately.
 Learners can use this knowledge to bring a critical lens to charts they come across in ordinary life.

 ::::::::::::::::::::::::::::::::::::::::::::::::